 Cornell Jackson took over as the Miners' running backs coach in 2013 after serving in the same capacity at Purdue over the previous four seasons.

-During his first year at UTEP Jackson coached Aaron Jones, who established himself as the top freshman rusher in school history.
+During his first year at UTEP Jackson also coached Jones, who established himself as the top freshman rusher in school history.
 Jones tallied 811 yards in only nine games before his season was cut short due to injury.
 He was on pace to lead the nation in freshman rushing yardage before sustaining a blow to his ribs at North Texas on Nov.
 9. Jones still compiled three 100-yard games en route to shattering the school freshman rushing record, which John Harvey had held for nearly 30 years.
-Another Jackson protégée, Nathan Jeffery, went over the century mark in two of the last three games after Jones went down.
-Overall UTEP compiled six games with 200+ yards rushing for the first time in 19 years.
+Jeffery, went over the century mark in two of the last three games after Jones went down.

 Jackson helped the Boilermakers land bowl bids during the 2011 and 2012 campaigns, participating in the Little Caesars Pizza Bowl and the Heart of Dallas Bowl respectively.